volalm15/app/README.md

 After cloning the repository, you can run the application using the following command:
 `docker compose --env-file prod.env up`

 Don't forget to set the environment variables in the `prod.env` file.
-You can find the list of required variables in the `prod.env` example file.
+You can find the list of required variables in the `prod.env.example` example file.

 ## Available environment variables for deployment provided by microservices